neacsum/DCRabbit_10/doc/Using JSON for Rabbit Web Interface.md

 The first function `json_begin` initializes the output buffer with the reply headers.
 Each of the following calls to `jsonify` function appends a JSON-formatted variable to the output buffer.
 Note how we can use the `nodata` variable from the web page to guide us what information we need to output.
 Finally the `json_end` function finishes the output buffer and sends it back to the Web page.

 ### JSON Data Dictionary ###
-The magic done by `jsonify` function needs a little bit of support from a data structure called *data dictionary*.
+The magic done by `jsonify` function needs some support from a data structure called *data dictionary*.
 This is an array where each entry describes a variable that can be formatted and sent out.
 Here is the structure of such an entry:
 ```C
 //JSON data dictionary entry
 typedef struct jsonvar_t {